Samsung/tizen-docs/docs/application/dotnet/guides/app-management/widget-control.md

 <a name="listening_events"></a>
 ## Listen to widget lifecycle events on widget applications

-Add lifecycle listeners on the control to listen to the widget lifecycle events:
+Add lifecycle listeners on the control to listen to widget lifecycle events:

 ```csharp
 private static void OnCreated(object sender, Tizen.Applications.WidgetLifecycleEventArgs args)